AndreiCalazans/andrei-calazans-blog/src/content/post/analyzing-app-start-android-systrace/index.md

 - create_react_co: This is a thread used to initialize the React Native context.
   Essentially the app won't run until this is done.
 Also native packages intialized at app start will be visible here, so if you have a slow initializing native module you can see it here.
-- mtq_js: This is the JavaScript thread, I usually check how long it took to start and if there are any blocking tasks here that I should investigate further.
+- mtq_js or mqt_v_js (new arch): This is the JavaScript thread, I usually check how long it took to start and if there are any blocking tasks here that I should investigate further.
-- mqt_native_modu: this is the React Native modules thread where the native modules run.
+- mqt_native_modu or mqt_v_native (new arch): this is the React Native modules thread where the native modules run.
 This will indicate to you any async native modules that are taking very long to run.
-- createView: This event captures how many createView calls were made which can show you how early the first view triggered from React Native was called plus how many views were made.
+- createView (old arch, new arch use RenderThread's DrawFrames): This event captures how many createView calls were made which can show you how early the first view triggered from React Native was called plus how many views were made.